sfc-aqua/network-architecture-specifications/draft-aqua-network-architecture.md

   shared, distributed entangled states.
 A Connection has an identifier.
 * *DistRuleSet*: the set of RuleSets that collectively define a Connection.
 The set of all RuleSets that share the same ConnectionID.
 * *Initiator*: The node that creates a request for a connection.
+At the network protocol level, roughly equivalent to the client in a client-server architecture.
 * *Link*: A quantum channel plus its end points, capable of creating two-party entangled quantum states.
 A Link has characteristics such as the rate at which it can attempt to make entanglement, the success probability and fidelity.  n.b.: This is *not* a single Bell pair. (n.b.2: But, a Link may be virtualized when recursive networking is introduced.)
-* QNode
+* *QNode*: Any network node with some quantum capability.
-* Responder
+* *Responder*: An EndNode that listens for connection requests.
+A Responder creates RuleSets for two-party connections.
+At the network protocol level, roughly similar to the server in a client-server system.
 * Rule: a Condition Clause-Action Clause pair
 * RuleSet
 * Stage